-Since free dog training books seem to be "in" at the moment, I thought I'd
+Since free dog training books seem to be "in" at the moment, I thought I'd write one.

 MY DOG TRAINING MANUAL

 If you don't mean it, don't say it.

 Pay attention to your dog.
 That means notice how it is acting and reacting.
 See what is there, not what you want to see.

 The time to stop your dog from doing the wrong thing is before that wrong thing happens.
 If you are paying attention to your dog you will know when your dog is thinking about doing the wrong thing.

 You are teaching a dog, not a furry human.